- Disks:

 Filesystem performance

 Filesystem performance depends on its size — performance increases with each 4 TiB of the filesystem size.
-Every 4 TiB contributes equally to the overall bandwidth until you reach their maximum values for the filesystem.
-Each 4 TiB of SSD filesystem improves the performance metrics by the following values:- Maximum read bandwidth: by 3.70 GiB/s.
+Every 4 TiB contributes equally to the overall bandwidth until you reach the upper bounds for the filesystem.
+Each 4 TiB of SSD filesystem improves the performance metrics by the following values:- Read bandwidth: by up to 3.70 GiB/s.

 Use cases and suggestions

-Here is an overview of various stages of ML/AI workloads and storage options that Compute and other Nebius AI Cloud services provide for these stages, as well as general suggestions for Compute volumes usage.Infrastructure
+Here is an overview of various stages of ML/AI workloads and storage options that Compute and other Nebius AI Cloud services provide for these stages, as well as general suggestions for using Compute storage.Infrastructure

 - VM boot disks: Network SSD disks For OS and system data on your VMs, the main storage requirement is reliability, so the suggested disk type is Network SSD.